 Don’t feel like driving?
 Book a ride on one of these suggested buses from NYC.

-More snow tubing in New York: Four Seasons Golf & Ski Center, Greek Peak Mountain Resort, Holiday Mountain Ski & Fun Park, Hunter Mountain, Mount Peter, Plattekill Mountain (Find AAA member discounts here!), Taberg Tower Tubing, Toggenburg Mountain Ski Center, West Mountain Tubing Park.
+More snow tubing in New York: Four Seasons Golf & Ski Center, Greek Peak Mountain Resort, Holiday Mountain Ski & Fun Park, Hunter Mountain, Mount Peter, Plattekill Mountain, Taberg Tower Tubing, Toggenburg Mountain Ski Center, West Mountain Tubing Park.
 Bonus: If you own snow tubes and want to go snow tubing for free, then check out the Lake George Recreation Center.

-While Connecticut is home base to countless skiers and snowboarders, snow tubing is another option for locals seeking a different kind of thrill.
-Check out the park below for some awesome winter fun.
+While Connecticut is home base to countless skiers and snowboarders, snow tubing is another option for locals.

 Powder Ridge Mount Park & Resort

-The Powder Ridge Park and Resort is a great place for locals to enjoy some winter fun.
-You and your family can take it easy or hit the extreme tubing trail.
+You and your family can take it easy here or hit the extreme tubing trail.
 No matter what you chose, the three tubing runs at Powder Ridge can reach some pretty high speeds.
-Snow tubing is available from 3-10 p.m.
-Monday through Friday, and 9 a.m.-10 p.m.
-Saturday and Sunday.
+Snow tubing is available Friday through Sunday.

-Purchase a tubing-only pass or opt for the full-access pass to enjoy snow tubing and other winter sports.
-And when you’re done braving the cold outdoors, enjoy a warm, cozy atmosphere and food prepared by chef Kevin Cottle at the Fire at the Ridge & Ridgeside Tavern.
+Purchase a tubing-only pass or opt for the full-access pass to enjoy other winter sports as well.
+When you’re done braving the cold outdoors, enjoy a warm, cozy atmosphere and food prepared by chef Kevin Cottle at the Fire at the Ridge & Ridgeside Tavern.

 More snow tubing in Connecticut: Woodbury Ski Area

-Massachusetts is home to plenty of great snow tubing runs, but in our opinion, the most fun and the most extreme is Nashoba Valley!
+You’ll find a lot of sweet snow tubing runs in Massachusetts, but in our opinion, the most extreme are in Nashoba Valley!

-Nashoba Valley’s slopes provide snowy fun for all ages.
-Open seven days and nights, the Littleton tubing park is the largest in New England, with 18 tubing lanes serviced by four lifts, to satisfy any thrill-seeker.
-Afterward, cozy up in the lodge and stop by the snack bar, which includes a full-service bar and television.
+Nashoba Valley’s slopes provide snowy excitement for all ages.
+Open seven days and nights, the Littleton tubing park is the largest in New England, with 18 tubing lanes serviced by four lifts.
+Afterward, cozy up in the lodge and stop by the snack bar, which includes a full-service bar.

-If you’re looking for a mountain with not only snow tubing, but the best off-hill winter fun in the New Hampshire area, then this park is exactly what you’re looking for!
+If you’re looking for a mountain with not only snow tubing, but the best off-hill winter fun in the New Hampshire area, then this park is exactly what you’re searching for!

 After a two-hour session of tubing, visit Mountain Adventure Park and try out the mountain coaster, zip line or giant swing.
 A two-hour tubing ticket costs $29; for $20 more you can purchase a two-hour tubing ticket and unlimited access to the Mountain Adventure Park.
 Check Cranmore’s website for more details on pricing.